 5. Entries must be in English or have English subtitles.

-7. Films must be available for screening at the Indy Film Fest April 26-May 6, 2018.
+6. Films must be available for screening as part of the Indy Film Fest in Spring, 2022.

 2. The preferred method for screener submission is online via Vimeo or YouTube.
 Indy Film Fest must be supplied with current password through the end of the festival.